Exponential quintessence with momentum coupling to dark matter: Cosmological constraints

 We start with a comparison between the coupled model and uncoupled quintessence, with the latter corresponding to setting the coupling parameter $\beta=0$ in our modified \texttt{CLASS} code.
 For the coupled model, the range of $\beta$ values we consider is important.
 There is a theoretical prior which does not allow us to consider the case $\beta \geq 1/2$, due to ghost pathologies in this branch of the model \cite{Pourtsidou:2013nha}.
 We are free to take any value $\beta < 1/2$, but the fact that it is a dimensionless parameter in the model's Lagrangian suggests that its magnitude should be $\mathcal{O}(1)$.
 Following this reasoning, we choose a prior range for our coupling parameter such that $-2.0 \leq \beta < 0.5$.
 For the potential's slope parameter we consider a flat prior $0 \leq \lambda \leq 2.1$ as in \cite{Pourtsidou:2016ico}.
 The total neutrino mass is kept fixed, $M_\nu=0.06$.

 Our results are shown in \autoref{fig:coupled-uncoupled} and \autoref{tab:coupled-uncoupled}.
 The uncoupled exponential quintessence case has also been constrained with DESI BAO data in recent works \cite{Bhattacharya:2024hep, Ramadan:2024kmn, Akrami:2025zlb}, and our results are in agreement with them\footnote{For constraints with pre-DESI data and their implications for dark energy in string theory, see \cite{Akrami:2018ylq, Raveri:2018ddi, Heisenberg:2018yae} and references therein.}.
 We see that the data prefer a nonzero $\lambda$ in both the coupled and uncoupled quintessence cases.
 We notice that the uncoupled case excludes `string theory motivated' values $\lambda \geq \sqrt{2}$, but the coupled case allows for them.
 At first sight, this might be considered expected since we have opened up the parameter space; however, this has not been the case for another popular extension of the exponential quintessence model allowing for nonzero spatial curvature \cite{Bhattacharya:2024hep}.
 In our model, this feature is due to the explicit $\lambda - \beta$ degeneracy, and the fact that the coupling parameter $\beta$ is essentially unconstrained.
 For completeness, we have included the full cosmological parameter contours for these cases in \autoref{sec:appendix} (\autoref{fig:full-coupled-uncoupled}).
+We have also run the \texttt{BOBYQA} minimiser \citep{cartis2018improvingflexibilityrobustnessmodelbased,Cartis_2021, Powell2009BOBYQA} to evaluate the goodness of fit, calculating the $\chi^2$ starting from the maximum a posteriori (MAP) points of each of the chains in the MCMC sampling.
+We considered the coupled and uncoupled quintessence models, as well as $w_0w_a$ and $\Lambda$CDM.
+For $\Lambda$CDM, we have $\chi^2 \simeq 12639$.
+Computing the $\Delta \chi^2$ relative to $\Lambda$CDM we find $\Delta \chi^2 \simeq -20$, $-12$, and $-12$, for $w_0w_a$, coupled, and uncoupled quintessence, respectively.
+This shows that all dynamical dark energy models give better fits than $\Lambda$CDM, with $w_0w_a$ performing best.